 - Fresh or frozen strawberries: Hulled & halved.

-- Cornstarch + water: Mix the two to create a slurry.
+- Cornstarch + water: You donโt need much, but you must dissolve the cornstarch in a little water before using.
+This is called a โslurryโ; see raspberry cake filling an example.
 Without mixing with water, the cornstarch will leave white chunks in your strawberry sauce.

 - Lemon juice + zest: Keeps the flavor bright.
 The sauce won’t taste like lemon, I promise!